Rower Megan Del Pozzi representing WCC at NCAA Student-Athlete Leadership Forum

 The student-athlete life

 Del Pozzi is from Shoreline, Wash., a suburb north of downtown Seattle.
 Unlike some of her teammates, she began rowing during high school.
-Each semester since she began her freshman year in college, she juggles 15 to 18 credits on top of six days of practices a week.
+Each semester since her freshman year in college, she juggles 15 to 18 credits on top of six days of practices a week.

 “Megan has really grown a lot in the past year,” rowing team captain Alyssa Soete said.
 “She’s really good at advocating for our team and I think this particular role she’s chosen for really plays to her strengths.”